 Many accident victims often leave a crash stating no injuries or end up reporting auto accident injuries 2-3 days after the incident.
 Often, due to a variety of reasons after being in automobile accidents, people do not immediately notice the physical damages.

-When you go through a traumatic event, such as a motor vehicle accident, your body secretes adrenaline which means you feel increased energy and, possibly, a lack of pain.
-Just because you feel fine immediately after a car accident doesn't necessarily mean you are fine.
-Once the release of those chemicals subsides, the pain from any car accident injuries may start to set in.
+When you go through a traumatic event, such as a motor vehicle accident, your body secretes adrenaline which means you may feel increased energy and, possibly, a lack of pain.
+Just because you don't feel a bodily injury immediately after an automobile accident does not necessarily mean you are fine.
+Once the release of the chemicals secreted by the body subsides, the pain from any serious injury may start to set in.

 Your brain is well-protected by your skull and the fluid inside of it.
 However, if you strike your head, your brain may strike the inside of your skull with great force.
 The symptoms of a concussion are often very similar to that of more serious brain injuries.
 Traumatic brain injuries can be quickly diagnosed or can be discovered in time when symptoms like memory problems or mood issues start to appear.
-These injuries demand prompt diagnosis and treatment in order to minimize the damages and avoid worse scenarios.
+These injuries demand prompt diagnosis and treatment to minimize the damages and avoid worse scenarios.

 It's not uncommon that as a result of being in a car accident, victims may have their hands, feet, or other body parts amputated.
 Living with prosthetic limbs or worse, without a particular body part is not an easy life situation to adapt to.
 Moreover, serious fractures can lead to the replacement of body parts with expensive metallic implants.